 Hanover students live with German and international students in coed housing facilities run by non-profit organizations.
 Students typically have single rooms with access to a kitchen and individual, lockable storage.
 Bed linens, but not towels, are provided.
 Remodeling is underway in older units to create efficiency apartments with kitchen, bathroom, and Internet access; however, students must provide their own computers.
 All residence halls have laundry facilities and study rooms.
 Phones in individual rooms are not common.
 Food money is provided to students as part of Hanover’s exchange agreement, and a variety of affordable options is available for students within conveniently-located student cafeterias or by cooking in the residence units.
 Few students eat in restaurants on a regular basis.

 The German academic year consists of two semesters, Winter (October through February) and Summer (April through July).
 Hanover students would participate during Marburg’s Summer Semester.

 The application process is initiated through the German Department.
 The application procedure is necessarily lengthy, due to the requirements of international study and the need to maintain satisfactory progress toward graduation from Hanover.
 The application deadlines are strictly enforced.
 Students are urged to contact the Study Abroad Office for an Application for Off-Campus Study.
 Consult your academic advisors or the study abroad advisor early in your career, so that you can plan ahead.
 Studying off-campus for a term requires careful planning to ensure timely completion of the Liberal Arts Degree Requirements and major course requirements.

-Our faculty that have visited UM include Drs.
-Randall and Taylor, who will be happy to answer your questions.
+Faculty that have visited UM include Drs.
+Randall, who will be happy to answer your questions.

 Visit UM at: http://www.uni-marburg.de